-There are a couple of methods for sending audio data over an usb cable.
-Here’s an explanation of the principles behind them and the advantages of one over another
+There are a couple of methods for sending audio data over a USB cable.
+Here’s a brief explanation of the principles behind them and the advantages of one over another

-Synchronous USB connections use a one way digital connection for music replay and are considered the worst type of connection for audio purposes.
+Synchronous USB connections use a one-way digital connection for music replay and are considered the least favorable type of connection for audio purposes.

-Adaptive mode is a little smarter.
-It assesses the amount of data in the frame and adjusts that dac’s clock-timing to it.
+Adaptive mode is a little smarter than Synchronous mode.
+It assesses the amount of data in the frame and adjusts that DAC’s clock-timing to it.

-Asynchronous mode is technically most advanced in that it has a feedback loop so that the amount of data in the frame can be controlled.
+Asynchronous mode is technically most advanced in that it has a feedback loop for controlling the amount of data in the frame.

-Conventional USB connections use a one way digital connection for music replay and use the computer’s bus frame rate as source for the clock which is less stable than a fixed one.
+Conventional USB connections use a one-way digital connection for music replay and use the computer’s bus frame rate as a source for the clock which is less stable than a fixed one.
 A computer sadly cannot maintain perfect timing of the data sent via USB.
-For adaptive mode, the receiving chip adapts to this drifting signal by re-adjusting its own frequency every milisecond to match the incoming frequency.
-This is already considered better.
+For adaptive mode, the receiving chip adapts to this drifting signal by re-adjusting its own frequency every millisecond to match the incoming frequency.
+This is already considered better than Synchronous mode.
 The downside of both methods is that they tend to cause high levels of jitter.
-On top of this, the computer’s clock is not as stable (powerline fluctuations/RF pollution) as you would like for highend audio purposes.
+And in any case, the computer’s clock is not as stable (due to powerline fluctuations/RF pollution) as we would like for high-end audio purposes.